Gunther Plüschow: Escape from China

 Plüschow sensed that he was being watched, even by officials openly friendly to Germany.
-As he was about to be arrested, he leapt in a rickshaw and went to the railway station, where he bribed a guard and slipped on a train to Shanghai.
+As he was about to be arrested, he leapt in to a rickshaw and went to the railway station, where he bribed a guard and slipped on a train to Shanghai.

 In Shanghai, Plüschow met a friend who provided him with documents as a Swiss national, as well as money and a ticket on a ship sailing to Nagasaki, Honolulu, and, finally, to San Francisco.
 In January 1915, he crossed the United States to New York City.
 He was reluctant to approach the German consulate there, as he had entered the country under a false identity.
 Worse, he read in a newspaper that he was presumed to be in New York.

 His luck saved him again.
 He met a friend from Berlin who managed to get him travel documents for a ship that sailed on January 30, 1915, for Italy.
 After crossing the Atlantic Plüschow's ship docked at Gibraltar, where the British arrested him as an enemy alien.
 They soon discovered he was the famous aviator of Tsingtau.